2025 Annunciation Catholic Church shooting: Aftermath

 On September 1, more than 100 students and parents gathered at the Minnesota State Capitol to demand stricter gun laws after the shooting.
 Many called for a ban on assault weapons and high-capacity magazines.
 A similar rally was held at the Lake Harriet bandshell, where attendees called for gun control and memorialized victims.

 Shortly after the shooting, many Catholic educators and churches began to re-evaluate and reinforce their security protocols.
 The Archdiocese of Los Angeles Catholic schools said many had to update plans as they had only focused on the attacker gaining entry into the building, while the Archdiocese of Chicago will hold active shooter drills in their churches.

+On December 6, 2025, Archbishop Bernard Hebda presided over a Solemn Rite of Reparation at the church, reconsecrating the space for sacred worship.
+Media were asked not to be present inside for the ceremony.

 Responses

 City and state

 At a news conference, Mayor Jacob Frey of Minneapolis announced that the city would open a family resource center and urged concrete action beyond expressions of sympathy.
 "Don't just say this is about thoughts and prayers right now...
 These kids were literally praying," he said.
 Frey added, "Anybody who is using this as an opportunity to villainize our transgender community has lost their sense of common humanity."
 Frey called for state and federal bans on assault weapons and high-capacity magazines.

 Minnesota governor Tim Walz called the attack "a tragedy that brought devastation to a place that should be a safe space for children to learn", and ordered state flags flown at half-staff.
 In response to the shooting, Minnesota lawmaker Tom Emmer called for repealing the state's transgender refuge law passed in 2023.

 Westman's uncle Bob Heleringer, a member of the Kentucky House of Representatives from 1980 to 2003, wished that Westman "would've shot me instead of innocent schoolchildren".